deltawave-tech/pcp/comptime_plan.md

    - Implement operation fusion where beneficial
    - Use comptime to generate optimized kernels

-### 🔜 Phase 4: Examples and Testing
+### 🔄 Phase 4: Examples and Testing (In Progress)

 1. **Update Examples**
+   - ✅ Created dedicated Plan-based test showing full forward/backward functionality
+   - ✅ Updated GPT-2 model implementation to use Plan-based approach
+   - ✅ Added real gradient-based training to GPT-2 training example
-   - Adapt example code to use the new plan-based approach with autodiff
+   - 🔄 Continue adapting remaining examples to the Plan-based approach
-   - Demonstrate benefits in terms of performance and safety
-   - Provide clear usage patterns for new developers
+   - 🔄 Update shakespeare_training.zig to use Plan-based gradients

 2. **Testing**
-   - Add comprehensive tests for all plan types and their gradients
+   - ✅ Added tests for core plan types and their gradients
-   - Test gradient computations against numerical gradients
-   - Ensure compatibility across backends
+   - ✅ Implemented proper test for Plan-based autodiff with various operations
-   - Validate memory safety during forward and backward passes
+   - ✅ Verified memory safety during forward and backward passes
+   - 🔄 Expand testing coverage to all operations
+   - 🔄 Add cross-backend compatibility testing

 ## Implementation Details